Estimating the number of available states for normal and tumor tissues in gene expression space: Results and Discussion

-The numbers in Table \ref{tab1} and Fig. \ref{fig1} indicate also the apparent correlation between $-\ln I$ and $\Delta S$, i.e. $-\ln I = 1.36~ \Delta S + 37.07$ or $I\sim (Vol_n/Vol_t)^{1.36}$.
 The nature of this dependence is intriguing.
 The fact is that the larger the entropy difference (the ratio of basin volumes) the smaller the overlapping between the tumor and normal sample clouds.
-We do not have an interpretation for this fact.
+An interpretation for this fact is provided in the next section.